SpareCores/resource-tracker/README.md

 # resource-tracker

-A no-dependency Python package for tracking resource usage of processes and system-wide, with a focus on batch jobs like Metaflow steps.
+A lightweight, zero-dependency Python package for monitoring resource usage across processes and at the server level.
+Designed with batch jobs in mind (like Metaflow steps), it provides simple tools to track CPU, memory, GPU, network, and disk utilization with minimal setup -- e.g. using a simple step decorator in Metaflow to automatically track resource usage and generate a card with data visualizations on historical resource usage and cloud server recommendations for future runs.

 ## Installation